-The overall highest score once again goes to the station of Joe, K1JT, producing a final score of 4,977,000 points --- outstanding!
+The overall highest score once again goes to the station of Joe, K1JT producing a final score of 4,977,000 points - outstanding!
 K1JT entered the competition as a Multioperator, All Mode, All Band participant.
-Gerald, K5GW's super-station produced an amazing score of 4,727,500 points in the Single Operator, All Mode, All-Band category.
+Gerald K5GW's super-station produced an amazing score of 4,727,500 points in the Single Operator, All Mode, All-Band category.
 This is also outstanding and, needless to say, Gerald was very busy!

 In the Single Operator and Multioperator, CW Only categories there were also some exceptional entries.
-As in past years Jimmy, SV1BTR, reeled in 2,724,000 points in the Single Operator, CW Only, All-Band category.
-Krzysztof, SP7DCS, took the high score for Multioperator, CW Only, All-Band with 876,300 points.
-For a complete list of Single-Band scores and a list of all entrants, please see the online version of this article at www.arrl.org/contests.
+As in past years Dinitris, SV1BTR reeled in 2,724,000 points in the Single Operator, CW Only, All-Band category.
+Dmitry UA3PTW took the high score for Multioperator, CW Only, All-Band with 2,635,500 points.
+A complete list of Single-Band scores and a list of all entrants can be found at the end of this document.